actigraph/StudyAdminAPIDocumentation/README.md

 Overview
 -------------------
-The CentrePoint (V2) API was developed to provide other software systems a web interface to the study admin web portal.
+The CentrePoint (V2) API was developed to provide other software systems a web interface to the CentrePoint Web Portal.
 The api provides access to the same core study and de-identified subject data that can be accessed within [Study Admin](http://studyadmin.actigraphcorp.com).

 CentrePoint (V3) API
 -------------------